 The upstream pre-filters will be changed at far more frequent intervals, of 3 to 9 months.
 The pre-filters are “sacrificed” to capture small to large particles, and will generally be changed out to maintain energy efficiency and assure no particle “break-through” occurs due to overpressure that has affected the structural integrity of the pre filter.

-Airepure recommend replacing gel seal HEPA filters no longer than 5 years from manufacture date due to possible degradation of the gel.
+Airepure recommend replacing gel seal HEPA filters when contaminated or the loaded pressure is reached, but no longer than 5 years from manufacture date due to possible degradation of the gel.